Dinaric Mountains mixed forests: Climate

 The climate of the ecoregion is wet and extremely humid.
 Precipitation ranges are generally above 1500 mm and ranges between 2000 and 3500 mm are common.
 Maximums measured in the hinterland of the Bay of Kotor surpass annual averages beyond 4500 mm (Crkvice), the highest precipitation ranges in Europe and one of the highest of the Northern Hemisphere.
 It is part of Köppen's temperate type with humid summers (Cfs) and mountain snow climates (Dfs).
 Due to snow abundance and avalanching, alpine biotopes are common for all high mountains.
 Several small glaciers still persist in the Durmitor and Accursed Mountains ranges, the Dinaric Alps' highest massifs.

 Flora

 The wide altitudinal range of this ecoregion hosts a range of plant communities.
 The highest elevations (above 1,500 m) are covered with conifer forests, with a mixed broadleaf vegetation and occurring at lower elevations.

-The conifer zone is dominated by the Norway spruce, silver fir, European black pine, and bosnian pine with an admixture of European beech.
+The conifer zone is dominated by the Silver fir, norway spruce, serbian spruce, European black pine, mugo pine, and bosnian pine with an admixture of European beech.
 Dinaric calcareous block fir forest grows on limestone outcrops.
 The dominant species of the lower zones include various deciduous oaks (Quercus frainetto, Q. pubescens, Q. cerris, Quercus robur and Quercus petraea) and the oriental hornbeam (Carpinus orientalis).
 The South European flowering ash (Fraxinus ornus) marks the submediterranean zone at region below 600–1000 m (from N to S).